Number of migrants registering in Germany falls markedly in January

-BERLIN (Reuters) - Germany registered 91,671 migrants in January, less than half November’s level, officials said on Thursday as pressure mounted on Chancellor Angela Merkel to deliver on her pledge to reduce the influx.
+BERLIN, Feb 4 (Reuters) - Germany registered 91,671 migrants in January, less than half November’s level, officials said on Thursday with pressure mounting on Chancellor Angela Merkel to deliver on her pledge to reduce the influx.

 Support for Merkel has fallen sharply due to her open-door refugee policy, with a poll on Wednesday showing 81 percent of people think her government does not have the situation under control.